 3. Cook the tomatoes till they turn fully mushy and pulpy.
-If your tomatoes are hard you can also sprinkle some water and cook covered.
+If your tomatoes are hard sprinkle some water.Then cook covered.
 Cool it completely.
 To fasten the cooling I transfer it to a plate and spread it.

 4. Add the cooled roasted ingredients dals or sesame seeds , red chilies and cumin.
 Powder these finely.

 5. If needed scrape off the sides and powder again.